 Standard prints come with a choice of paper types.

-As a professional photographer I get to photograph lots of different subjects.
-I live just north of Norwich and have been photographing landscapes for around 30 years.
-Whenever weather conditions are at their best or worst, that is when I try to find some time to photograph some the landscape.
+As a professional landscape photographer in Norfolk and North Suffolk I photograph lots of different subjects.
+Whenever weather conditions are at their best or worst, that is when I try to find some time to photograph the countryside.

 Many of my shots are planned beforehand.
+I keep a list of subjects that I would like to photograph.
 When conditions are right I get to my location about 30 minutes before I intend to take the shot.
 If weather conditions change, a sunset does not develop or the lighting is not as I want it I go home and return at a later date.
-I keep a list of landscapes that I would like to photograph.
-So when conditions are right and I am travelling to or from clients I often spend some time taking landscape photographs.

-There are so many locations to visit that are local to me, to capture some great landscapes.
-So my plan is to visit places on my list when weather conditions are at their best.
+There are so many locations to visit that are local to me.
+So my plan is to visit the places on my list when weather conditions are at their best.

 Norfolk is a large county that juts out out into the North Sea, on the east coast of England.
 It is well known for being flat and consequently for it’s panoramic skies.
 However the county’s reputation for being flat is somewhat exaggerated.
 If you have never visited Norfolk you will probably be surprised to find that much of the county is a gentle undulating landscape.

-Norfolk has the most fantastic beaches with miles of golden sand where you can get away from the crowds.
+Norfolk has the most fantastic beaches with miles of golden sand where you can normally get away from the crowds.
 They are some of the best places for landscape photography in Norfolk.
-It you like sunrises then head over to Cromer.
-If you like sunsets then Hunstanton is one of the few places on the East coast to see the sun setting over the sea.

 In some areas of Norfolk the soil is dry and sandy.
 This consequently results in high temperatures by day and cool temperatures by night.
-Places such as Santon Downham in Breckland often record the highest and lowest temperatures of the county during the day.
+Places such as Santon Downham in Breckland just over the Norfolk border in Suffolk, often record the highest and lowest temperatures of the county during the day.
 Due to the poor soil the surrounding pine woodland is often stunted and twisted in its growth.

 Towns are some of the best places for landscape photography.
-If you would like to see images and to know more about the major towns and villages in Norfolk, click on the links below:-
+If you would like to see images and to know more about the major towns and villages in Norfolk and Suffolk, click on the links below:-

 - Great Yarmouth